-The advance purchase of a burial plot does not guarantee that a specific location in the KBS Cemetery (Beit HaShamayim) is reserved for that person, although all reasonable care and effort will be taken to facilitate that intention.
+The advance purchase of a burial plot does not guarantee that a specific location in Beit HaShamayim is reserved for that person, although all reasonable care and effort will be taken to facilitate that intention.
 The location of the specific plot to be used for burial may change if the passage of time has led to other burials using other sites.
 All efforts will be made to assure that pairs or groups of plots purchased to be contiguous will remain so.

 The price for a burial plot is determined as follows:

 For individuals or families who have been KBS members in good standing for at least one year prior to the passing, the purchase price will be the same as the amount KBS paid for the plot.
 This also applies to the family members of those KBS members (parent, sibling, spouse, life partner or child).

 For all others qualified for burial in the KBS Cemetery, the price will be equivalent to the current price of plots elsewhere in Homelani Memorial Park.

 Any owner of an unused plot in the KBS Cemetery who is leaving Hawai`i permanently and wishes to relinquish ownership may donate the plot back to KBS to be used for charitable purpose, or may request repurchase of the unused plot from KBS at the original purchase price.